Steveguile/AuditorySampling/README.md

 It does this by **synthetically generating** data, performing **binary classification** on generated data, and displaying predictions on a lightweight **web application** .

+**Before you begin running files, if you are cloning project from git you will need to set up audio file directory structure.
+This can be done as follows:**

+- Run SetupStructure.py
+- Add road traffic audio to E:\Programming\Projects\Dissertation\AuditorySampling\data\audio\Original_Files\Road_Noise
+- Add traffic incident audio to E:\Programming\Projects\Dissertation\AuditorySampling\data\audio\Original_Files\Added_Audio
+- Run data_generator\AudioCutter.py to shorten length of road traffic audio (for docker RAM)

 ## Docker
 ### Windows 10 Pro, Education, and EE